Fort Worth Passenger Negligence Lawyers

 Comparative fault can also lower the compensation a passenger could receive for damages.
 If the passenger is partly at fault for the cause of the accident, the passenger’s compensation is reduced by the passenger’s percentage of fault.
 The passenger is barred from recovering any money if the percentage of fault is 51 percent or higher.

-Schedule a Free Consultation With Our Fort Worth Passenger Negligence Lawyer
+Schedule a Free Consultation With Our Fort Worth Auto Accident Lawyer

 Car accident cases involving passenger negligence are very complicated.
 Therefore, it is best to seek advice from a Fort Worth passenger negligence lawyer as soon as possible.
 Call Stephens Law to schedule your free consultation to discuss your case.